"WHAT SHALL WE DO WITH THE CELLO?"

 by Matei Vişniec

-Translated by Ognian Stamboliev
+Ognian Stamboliev

-Choreographed by Anna Pampulova
+Anna Pampulova

 Waiting.
 The sacred theme of any absurd drama.

-Many wise people believe that the human life cycle has three stages: birth, waiting, death.
+Many wise people believe that the human life cycle has three stages: birth, waiting, and death.
 Waiting in all its endless variants—work, inactivity, long-distance or short-distance running or jogging in place, travelling or dreaming about travelling, sickness or health, either in the comfort of nature or in an enclosed space (barred at times)—invariably arrives at its final endpoint.
-And this is neither pessimistic, nor optimistic.
+And this is neither pessimistic nor optimistic.
 This is simply our encounter with time; time flies inexorably forward, paying no heed to our approval or discontent.

 Art is perhaps the most worthwhile emanation of waiting.
 Maybe it is.
-But then again, art is the privilege of a chosen few that stir up hatred at a subconscious level among the waiting majority.
+But then again, art is the privilege of a chosen few that stirs up hatred at a subconscious level among the waiting majority.

 Though irresolvable, the conflict is funny at times.